KatCruick/portfolio/DECISIONS.md

 Seemingly at odds with the statement above, we will use Typescript.
 While the learning curve is steep, the benefits of strong typing are too important to ignore.

-**Decision: Can't use MDX for content blocks.**
+**Correction: Use MDX for content blocks.**

-I looked into using MDX to component-ise the content blocks in a single markdown file, but this was a no-go.
+I didn't realise you could import an astro component into an mdx file.
+But given you can, it's a great way to style blocks of content within a single markdown file.